Bergvca/bergvca.github.io/resume.md

 ## Professional Experience
 ### BNP Paribas Amsterdam
 `2020 - Now` **Datascientist** Continuing the global rollout of the highly visible big data platform FBA.
-&bull;  Manage a globally consistent codebase across three regions (Americas, EMEA and APAC) &bull; Greatly reduce the False Positive alerting rate using statistical and machine learning techniques &bull;  Contribute to the platform strategy and lead its expansion to various business areas
+ Manage a codebase across three regions (Americas, EMEA and APAC).
+ Greatly reduce the False Positive alerting rate using statistical and machine learning techniques.
+ Contribute to the platform strategy and lead its expansion to various business areas.

 ### BNP Paribas New York